Justice League poster unveils Henry Cavill in black Superman suit - The Media HQ

-Digital artist Bosslogic and his team at Lineage Studios have shared a stunning fan poster for Zack Snyder’s Justice League, with Henry Cavill’s Superman with the iconic black suit.
+Digital artist BossLogic and his team at Lineage Studios have created a cool fan poster for the Zack Snyder version of Justice League, featuring Henry Cavill’s Superman with the iconic black suit from the comics.

 After Zack Snyder’s Batman v Superman: Dawn of Justice ended with Henry Cavill’s Superman who sacrificed his life to defeat Doomsday, many fans hoped the Man of Steel would return to Justice League with the iconic black suit from the comics.
 Unfortunately, the black suit could not be seen in the theatrical cut of Justice League and was only briefly seen during a deleted scene that was part of the home media release of the movie in which Henry Cavill’s Superman explores a Kryptonian ship.

 However, digital artist Bosslogic and artists from Lineage Studios have placed Henry Cavill’s black-fitting Superman front and in the center of a fan-made poster for the Justice League of Zack Snyder.
-In addition to Henry Cavill’s Superman on the poster, the Justice League teammates are featured in the theatrical version, as well as DC Comics characters who are meant to be included in Zack Snyder’s film clip.
+In addition to Superman on Henry Cavill’s poster, his teammates from the Justice League can be seen in the theatrical version, as well as DC Comics characters who are meant to be included in the Zack Snyder cut.

 Check the post below to see Henry Cavill’s Superman on the poster for the Justice League by Zack Snyder.

-The future of Henry Cavill as Superman after Justice League is currently in doubt about reports about contentious contract negotiations and Warner Bros. and DC plan to focus their efforts on the introduction of Supergirl.
+The future of Henry Cavill as Superman after Justice League is currently in question amid reports of controversial contract negotiations and Warner Bros. and DC plans to focus their efforts on the introduction of Supergirl.
 While his planned Superman cameo in Shazam by Zachary Levi! film was cut after negotiations to resume his role fell through, Henry Cavill recently stated that he did not give up playing the character.

 Here is the official summary for the Justice League from Zack Snyder: